 “How far are you willing to go?” asked Rideout.
 “Are you willing to pay the ultimate price?”
 He then paused and looked at the crowd, “when it comes down to it I will guess we’ll see.”

-His speech certainly caught the feeling of everyone there who had found themselves arriving at the scene with active construction going on at the site.
+His speech certainly caught the feeling of everyone there.
+Many had found themselves arriving at the scene with active construction going on at the site.

-Roxy Murray of Climate First Responders has been at the forefront of the battle with PSE and has worked tirelessly to raise awareness in the local community and to call the council to task.
+Roxy Murray of Climate First Responders has been at the forefront of the battle with PSE.
+She has worked tirelessly to raise awareness in the local community and to call the council to task.
 “I’m Scared, Puget Sound Energy is moving forward with this even though the Puyallup Tribe has two lawsuits,” she told us, “They don’t care.”